 - 1.1.
 This Section ('the Framework') sets out the provisions that apply to Attraction and Retention Incentives (ARIns). - 1.2.
 An ARIn may only be agreed and approved in accordance with this Framework. - 1.3.
 ARIns apply to all employee types employed in classifications covered by this Agreement. - 1.4.
-Subject to the terms of this Framework, it is a matter for the director-general's sole discretion (in consultation with the head of service) as to whether an ARIn will be offered or continued. - 1.5.
-In assessing whether an ARIn should be offered or continued to an employee, the director-general will consider the consequences the provision of the ARIn may have on the Territory's ability to recruit and/or retain employees to Executive positions. - 1.6.
+Subject to the terms of this Framework, it is a matter for the Chief Executive as to whether an ARIn will be offered or continued. - 1.5.
+In assessing whether an ARIn should be offered or continued to an employee, the Chief Executive will consider the consequences the provision of the ARIn may have on the Territory's ability to recruit and/or retain employees to Executive positions. - 1.6.
 In this Framework, unless the contrary intention appears: - 1.6.1.
-'Attraction and Retention Incentives' (ARIns) means additional pay and/or conditions of employment, provided in recognition of the additional requirements of a position that are set out in paragraph 2.3 and recorded through a written agreement between the director-general and the employee occupying the position to which the ARIn is to apply. - 1.6.2.
+'Attraction and Retention Incentives' (ARIns) means additional pay and/or conditions of employment, provided in recognition of the additional requirements of a position that are set out in paragraph 2.3 and recorded through a written agreement between the Chief Executive and the employee occupying the position to which the ARIn is to apply. - 1.6.2.
 'Base rate of pay' in relation to an employee is the rate of pay payable under Annex A of this Agreement for the employee's classification on the date the ARIn commences, or for a review, on the date that the ARIn is approved, or renewed, following a review. - 1.6.3.
-'Director-general' means the person occupying the position of director-general of the relevant directorate, or their nominated delegate. - 1.6.4.
-'Group ARIn' means an ARIn approved by the Director-General, after consideration by the head of service, for a number of related positions with the same classification performing an identical function in a directorate, which is applied to the employees in those positions. - 1.6.5.
-'Head of service' means the person occupying the position and exercising the powers of the head of service. - 1.6.6.
-A reference to 'position, employee, occupant or union' includes 'positions, employees, occupants or unions'. - 1.6.7.
-'Relevant market data' may include but is not limited to job sizing assessments, recruitment experience, market surveys and job advertisements. - 1.6.8.
+'Group ARIn' means an ARIn approved by the Chief Executive, for a number of related positions with the same classification performing an identical function in a directorate, which is applied to the employees in those positions. - 1.6.4.
+A reference to 'position, employee, occupant or union' includes 'positions, employees, occupants or unions'. - 1.6.5.
+'Relevant market data' may include but is not limited to job sizing assessments, recruitment experience, market surveys and job advertisements. - 1.6.6.
 The 'rates of pay component' of an ARIn refers to enhanced pay rates as per subparagraph 2.4.1 only and does not include any additional lump sum or periodic component of an ARIN or any additional provision approved per subparagraph 2.4.2 or subparagraph 2.4.3.